edalorzo/reactive-learning/README.md

 isPalindrome("tomorrow", console.log); //yields null
 ```

-This second function must use CPS too, since the `reverse` function uses CPS, and once a function uses CPS, all of its users are forced to deal with the callback and turn themselves into CPS functions as well.
+This second function must use CPS too, since the `reverse` function uses CPS.
+It looks like once a function uses CPS, all of its users are forced to deal with the callback and turn themselves into CPS functions as well.

 Now, what will happen if we made the `reverse` function truly asynchronous?
 Consider the following change: